 KPLP is a party to a sixth amended and restated credit agreement dated as of April 24, 2018 entered into by KPLP, as borrower, the lenders party thereto and National Bank of Canada, as administrative agent, as amended by a first supplemental credit agreement dated November 19, 2018 and a second supplemental credit agreement dated September 19, 2019 (the "Senior Credit Agreement") pursuant to which a senior secured revolving credit facility in a maximum amount of \$250 million (increased from \$200 million) with a \$75 million accordion feature (the "Senior Credit Facility") is made available to KPLP.
+The financial covenants were amended by a consent letter dated as of May 27, 2020.
 The maturity date of the Senior Credit Facility is September 19, 2023.
 The Senior Credit Facility is to be used by KPLP to finance general corporate purposes and the ongoing working capital requirements of the Restricted Credit Parties (as defined below), and to finance the cash portion of any permitted acquisition or any investment by any such Restricted Credit Party (as defined below).